Skip to content

 The Muirburn Code

-A new version of the Muirburn Code was produced for the Scottish Government by Scotland’s Moorland Forum and launched in November 2017.
-Please ensure that you are using the revised version of the code: Available here.
+A latest version of the Muirburn Code was produced for the Scottish Government by Scotland’s Moorland Forum in 2017.

 The code provides good practice guidance for burning and cutting of vegetation, and sets out the statutory restrictions that apply.
 Under cross compliance, recipients of direct support payments (e.g. Basic Payment Scheme) have to meet the requirements of Good Agricultural and Environment Conditions (GAECs), some of which relate to the Muirburn Code.